manfredsteyer/native-federation-react-example/readme.md

-# Native Federation Core Example
+# Native Federation Core React Example

 ![Screenshot](example.png)

 This example demonstrate how to use Native Federation in a framework- and tooling-agnostic way.
 For this, Native Federation Core -- ``@softarc/native-federation`` -- is used.

 > Hint: There is also an [Angular-based wrapper](https://www.npmjs.com/package/@angular-architects/native-federation).

+> Thanks to [Zack Jackson](https://twitter.com/ScriptedAlchemy) for helping with this example.

 ## Try it out